 Germantown in Clinton County, Illinois — The American Midwest (Great Lakes)

 Location.
-38° 33.021′ N, 89° 31.913′ W. Marker is in Germantown, Illinois, in Clinton County.
-Marker is on Park Street just east of East Street, on the right when traveling east.
+38° 33.031′ N, 89° 32.323′ W. Marker is in Germantown, Illinois, in Clinton County.
+Marker is on Munster Street close to Sycamore Street, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 102 Park St, Germantown IL 62245, United States of America.
+Marker is at or near this postal address: 116 Munster St, Germantown IL 62245, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Veterans Memorial (approx. ¼ mile away); Honor (approx. ¼ mile away); American Armed Service Men and Women Leave No Fallen Comrade Behind (approx. ¼ mile away); In Memory of those who have served (approx. ¼ mile away); Steve Kohnen (approx. 0.4 miles away); a different marker also named Veterans Memorial (approx. ¾ mile away); Cholera Cross (approx. 2.8 miles away); Breese (approx. 4 miles away).
+In Memory of those who have served (about 600 feet away, measured in a direct line); American Armed Service Men and Women Leave No Fallen Comrade Behind (about 700 feet away); Veterans Memorial (about 700 feet away); Honor (about 700 feet away); a different marker also named Veterans Memorial (approx. 0.4 miles away); Albert "Red" Schoendienst (approx. 0.4 miles away); Cholera Cross (approx. 2.8 miles away); Breese (approx. 4.1 miles away).
 Touch for a list and map of all markers in Germantown.

 Credits.
 This page was last revised on November 9, 2021.
-It was originally submitted on November 8, 2021, by Thomas Smith of Waterloo, Ill.
-This page has been viewed 60 times since then and 4 times this year.
-Photos: 1, 2. submitted on November 8, 2021, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.
+It was originally submitted on November 9, 2021, by Thomas Smith of Waterloo, Ill.
+This page has been viewed 116 times since then.
+Photos: 1, 2. submitted on November 9, 2021, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.